misterkrittin/Scripts-MikroTik/README.md

 # 🧑‍Introduce myself
 Hello everyone.
 My name is Krittin Srithong with a short experience in the IT sector.
-I studied Bachelor in Computer Enginnering.
+I studied Bachelor in Computer Enginnering from Thailand.
 You can visit my <a href="https://medium.com/techblogclub">Web blogs</a> as well as my <a href="https://github.com/misterkrittin/Scripts-MikroTik">GitHub</a>.

+# 📞Contact me
+✉ swd.xpong@gmail.com

 # 💰 Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)